 Should you wash an Australian Shepherd?
 How often?
 With what shampoo?

-You should only bathe a red tri color Australian Shepherd when he is really dirty, or when he has rolled around in something gross.
+You should only bathe a red tri color Australian Shepherd when he is filthy or when he has rolled around in something gross.
 The dog's skin secretes a fatty substance that protects it, keeps it hydrated and supple, and regulates skin bacteria.

-During a shampoo, the skin is stripped and must renew this protection.
-You guessed it, too frequent shampoos only damage a dog's skin, especially since people often use their shampoo on their dog.
+During a shampoo, the skin is stripped, and must renew this protection.
+You guessed it, too frequent shampoos only damage a dog's skin, especially since people often use their shampoo on their dogs.

-However, even a mild shampoo is not suitable for the skin of the dog.
-It is necessary to use a special shampoo whose formula is specially adapted to dogs. (more details here)
+However, even a mild shampoo is not suitable for the dog's skin.
+It is necessary to use a unique shampoo formula specially adapted to dogs.

 Red tri color Australian Shepherd Health

 The Australian Shepherd is not a particularly fragile dog.
-However, the choice of the breeder is crucial to avoid some worries and visits to the veterinarian.
-The major problem that an Australian Shepherd is likely to encounter is being overweight.
+However, the breeder's choice is crucial to avoid some worries and visit the veterinarian.
+An Australian Shepherd is likely to encounter a significant problem: being overweight.

 An Australian Shepherd needs exercise.
 Lots of exercises.
-This means that he should be able to let off steam for at least an hour a day, but the ideal is closer to two hours of moderate to intense activity.
-This saves him many physical but also psychological and behavioral problems.
+This means he should be able to let off steam for at least an hour a day, but the ideal is closer to two hours of moderate to intense activity.
+This saves him many physical but also psychological, and behavioral problems.

-Under-exercising and over-feeding are the biggest risks to your Australian Shepherd louse.
+Under-exercising and over-feeding are the most significant risks to your Australian Shepherd louse.
 But YOU can control this habit.